What is the LCL process to send?

 LCL shipments are usually sent on a fixed schedule, or a weekly schedule is key.
 The assembly of the LCL product takes place in a warehouse, the so-called group storehouse.

 Your freight carrier can organize your freight, which is the most common exercise.
 You can also provide your own freight in the warehouse of the group.
-Note, however, that you should vote for the latter, that your cargo must be well-prepared, packaged and ready for charging.

 Whichever option you choose, remember that your load must arrive at the warehouse on time.
 If the deposit is in / at the port of departure, the conditions for your collective storage rate will generally be seven days before the departure date.
 This depends on the location.
 In the homes, given the time required to take the container to the port, the deadline is earlier.